alovajs/alovajs.github.io/v2/api/core-hooks.md

 | fromCache | Whether the response data comes from the cache, a value if successful                    | boolean              | -       |
 | error     | Response error instance, with value in case of failure                                   | Error                | -       |

-### return value
+### Return value

 `UseHookReturnType` contains response data and request-related states, operation functions and event binding functions.
-They will automatically infer the responsive data type of the corresponding UI framework based on `statesHook`, which is the `Ref` type in vue3 and the `Ref` type in react.
-It is a normal value and is of `Writable` type in svelte.
+They will automatically infer the responsive data type of the corresponding UI framework based on `statesHook`: the `Ref` type in vue3, a normal value in react, and the `Writable` type in svelte.

 #### Responsive data